Rahmon Nabiyev: Death

 He died on 11 April 1993.
 The cause of Rahmon Nabiev's death is not clear.
 Officially, he died of a heart attack, but in other versions of the story, he shot himself or was killed.
 His family, including his daughter Munavvara Nabiyeva, have cast doubt on the official version of his death.

 Nabiyev was buried in Khujand, where a state funeral was organized.
 The funeral commission was headed by Prime Minister Abdumalik Abdullajanov and was attended by almost all members of the leadership and government of the republic, including the chairman Emomali Rakhmonov, as well as foreign guests and ambassadors of foreign states.

 In his memory, streets, schools and some other state institutions and objects are named after him throughout Tajikistan.

 Personal life

 Nabiyev's widow, former First Lady Mariam Nabieva, died in a house fire in December 2017.
 Rahmon and Mariam had three children: two sons, Rashid and Rustam, as well as a daughter, Munavvara.
 The eldest son, Rashid, died in 1997 under unclear circumstances.
 The youngest son Rustam lives in Saint Petersburg and deals with business.
 Munavvara lives in Dushanbe.

-Rakhmon Nabiev loved football, and was a fan of the CSKA Pamir Dushanbe.
-In addition to the Tajik language, he was fluent in Russian and Uzbek.
+Nabiyev loved football, and was a fan of the CSKA Pamir Dushanbe.
+In addition to his native Tajik, Nabiyev was also fluent in Russian and Uzbek, and also understood and spoke some Persian and Dari.
+Nabiyev was also interested in Persian and Russian literature.